tkarpuk/PlatipusTest/PlatipusTest/README.txt

-First line in cleared file
+First line in MY FIRST WORK file
-ANd Second line in one
+ANd Second line in one not only
+I think it's so beatifull